 This range would apply whether it be a freestanding dishwasher, built-in dishwasher, or a commercial dishwasher.

 However, some dishwasher units are far more expensive, in which case you could pay closer to £1,000 or even up to £2,000 for the installation of a very high-end product.

 To be more precise, a freestanding dishwasher installation is likely to cost around £270 to £2,200, with the cost reaching about £1,040 to £5,100 for a commercial dishwasher, £270 to £1,800 for an integrated dishwasher, or £270 to £820 for a slimline dishwasher.

 Cost factors include the size/type of dishwasher, where exactly in the property the dishwasher is being installed, ease of access, number of tradespeople hired, and the location of your property.

 In regard to the final point, this is because labour costs differ across the UK and, in turn, will shape dishwasher installation prices differently.

-- How Much Does It Cost to Install a Dishwasher?
+- How Much Does a Dishwasher Cost to Install?

 - What are the Supply Costs of a Dishwasher Installation?

 - What are the Additional Costs of Installing a Dishwasher?

 - How Long Does It Take to Install a Dishwasher?